top of page

 Toolsets

-You can use the Toolsets section of the Model Editor to view existing or create new Toolsets, reorder (by dragging and dropping), or delete Tools within your Toolset, and add shortcuts to your Tools.
-You can have a Tool be an option in multiple Toolsets.
-We usually create Toolsets based on workflow and order the Tools by frequency of use or in order of a sequential step of the workflow.
+You can use the Toolsets section of the Model Editor to view existing or create new Toolsets, reorder tools in the toolset (by dragging and dropping), delete tools within your Toolset, and add shortcuts to your tools.
+A tool can be an option in multiple Toolsets; it's not limited to exist within only one toolset.
+We usually create Toolsets based on workflow and then order the tools by frequency of use or in order of a sequential step of the workflow.

-You can create a routine by clicking on the blue plus button, naming the routine, and then clicking on the placeholder photo to open the One-Click Menu and add your marker(s) and/or chip(s) you want to include in the routine.
+You can create a routine by clicking on the blue plus button, naming the routine, and then clicking on the placeholder photo to open the One-Click Menu and add your Marker(s) and/or Chip(s) you want to include in the routine.
+In the above example, we're placing a primary wire (leaving the company blank to be filled in when this routine is chosen) inside a dead-end insulator for any dead-end primaries that appear in a job.

-Once you have your Photo Inputs and routines built, choose which Photo Toolset each routine is available under.
+Once you have your Photo Routines built, choose which Photo Toolset each Routine is available under.
+In the above example, we chose the "Measure" photo toolset, where most of our height annotations/routines are kept.

-There's also an option to add a description to the Photo Input and add an example image.
+There's also an option to add a description to the Photo Routine and add an example image.

 To finalize all these changes, click on the “Finish Creating Photo Input.”